CockyProgramTeam/547GBIKES/dirtbike.api/readme.txt

 #5 ServicesSecurity contains all security logic.
 #6 Views simply contains the views necessary to review areas with multitable joins.
 #7 Models contains the Reverse Engineered Database Output for each table.
 Its Plus 30 Tables.
-#8 Controllers contains the Rest Endpoints for Each Table.
+#8 Controllers contains the Rest Endpoints for Each Table defined in Models plus a few extra(Auth).
 CRUD Operations for the Record ID are included with every Table, and there are additional ones for User, and Transaction Endpoints.
 #9 Utilities included initial efforts to take .csv files and turn them into JSONs and vice versa.
 We had Copilot generate us some samples so we could build a CLI installer.